Mqtth3w/cybersecurity-tools/README.md

 # Cybersecurity scripts and tools

 Its only for education purposes.
+You are responsible for what you do, do not do illegal/harmful things.

 ## Scripts
 - [check_passw_sec_model.py](./check_passw_sec_model.py) Simple AI model to check if a password is secure.